Kyler Murray: 'Sky's the limit' with new Arizona Cardinals regime

 New quarterbacks coach Israel Woolfork has been among those really helping Murray grasp the new offense.

 “This is a totally new offense, new system, terminology but I’m picking it up pretty quickly.
-He’s been a main part of me picking it up.
-Him, (passing game coordinator and wide receivers coach Drew Terrell and offensive quality control coach Connor Senger).
+He’s been a main part of me picking it up, Woolfork,” as well as passing game coordinator and wide receivers coach Drew Terrell and offensive quality control coach Connor Senger, the quarterback said.

 Woolfork is entering his first season with the Cardinals after spending two seasons with the Cleveland Browns as part of the Bill Walsh NFL diversity coaching fellowship (2021) and the Bill Willis coaching fellowship (2022).